Postponed Tokyo Olympics Hit 1-Year-To-Go Mark — Again

 This is on top of the $12.6 billion that Japan says it's officially spending on the Olympics.
 However, a national auditor says the real cost is twice that much.
 All but $5.6 billion is public money.

-CEO Toshiro Muto has said the 206 national Olympic committees, dozens of sports federations, sponsors, broadcasters, media, and hospitality providers, have been asked to find ways to reduce the size of their delegations arriving in Tokyo.
+Organizing committee CEO Toshiro Muto has said the 206 national Olympic committees, dozens of sports federations, sponsors, broadcasters, media and hospitality providers, have been asked to find ways to reduce the size of their delegations arriving in Tokyo.

 Muto said organizers are “reexamining service levels and requirements in every possible area.”
 IOC President Thomas Bach has said “nothing is taboo” as billions in costs pile up.